markitx/dynamo-backup-to-s3/README.md

     readPercentage: /* only consume this much capacity.  expressed as a decimal (i.e. .5 means use 50% of table read capacity).  default: .25 */,
     bucket:         /* bucket to upload the backup to */,
-    stopOnFailure:  /* whether or not to continue backing up if a single table fails to back up */,
+    stopOnFailure:  /* whether or not to continue backing up if a single table fails to back up */, saveDataPipelineFormat   /* save in format compatible with the AWS datapipeline import.
+Default to false (save as exported by DynamoDb) */,
     awsAccessKey:   /* AWS access key */,
     awsSecretKey:   /* AWS secret key */,
     awsRegion:   /* AWS region */,